Kratik29/Strivers-SDE-Sheet-Challenge/README.md

 # Strivers-SDE-Sheet-Challenge
-This repo contains my approach to the problem
+This repo contains my approach to the problems